bensk/cs11/Return vs. Print/April11DoNow.md

 On a more expansive note, <code>print</code> will not in any way affect a function.
 It is simply there for the human user's benefit.
 It is very useful for understanding how a program works and can be used in debugging to check various values in a program without interrupting the program.

-## <mark>Print is for people.
+> ## Print is for people.
 Remember that slogan.
 Printing has no effect on the ongoing execution of a program.
 It doesn’t assign a value to a variable.
-It doesn’t return a value from a function.</mark>
+It doesn’t return a value from a function.

 ---